Victory Park, Tashkent

 The central monument of the park.

-Victory Park (G'alaba bog'i; Парк Победы), also known as the Victory Park Memorial Complex is a park located in Tashkent, the capital of Uzbekistan.
+Victory Park (G'alaba bog'i; Парк Победы), also known as the Victory Park Memorial Complex, is a park located in Tashkent, the capital of Uzbekistan.
 It was planned in honor of the 75th anniversary of the end of the Second World War.

 Background

 The project was announced by President Shavkat Mirziyoyev in a holiday address on Victory Day in 2019.
 When describing the park, he said that it will be the "practical embodiment of our admiration for the people's feat in that cruel war."
-It was also conceived during a visit by Russian President Vladimir Putin to Tashkent in October 2018.
+It was also conceived during a visit by Russian president Vladimir Putin to Tashkent in October 2018.
 The Ministry of Defense, the Ministry of Culture and the Academy of Sciences of Uzbekistan worked on the creation of the park as a joint project.
 The park was officially opened on 9 May 2020 with full military honors.

 Memorial complex

 Buildings such as a "Museum of Glory" were erected on the park's territory while designs such as an entrance arch were being installed.
 Historical memorabilia such as emblems, war flags and maps were added to the architectural ensemble of the park.

+In 2022, the Embassy of Israel unveiled in the park a monument to honor the Uzbeks who assisted Jewish refugees during the war.